 Obtaining a Library Card

-A. Qualifications for Green Tree Cardholders (Adults): To obtain a free Library Card, Green Tree residents (and any Allegheny County Residents) must complete an adult application card, present proof of residency and a photo identification.
+A. Qualifications for Green Tree Cardholders (Adults): To obtain a free Library Card, Green Tree residents (and any Allegheny County Residents) must present proof of residency and a photo identification.
 Acceptable forms of ID are: real estate tax receipt, wage tax receipt, telephone bill, voter’s registration card, copy of PA-40 tax form, or any other document showing current residency.
 Another form of photo ID may be a passport photo or student ID.
 Other acceptable forms of ID are: voter’s registration card, credit card or bank card, check cashing card, pre-printed checkbook, medical insurance card or any other document proving identification of the applicant.
 With the EIN software, a new borrower will be entered into the system in about 5 minutes, with the proper credentials.

 B. Qualifications for Green Tree Cardholders (Juveniles): To obtain a juvenile library card, applicants must be under 18 years of age and must be able to independently write his/her own name.
 All children’s cards are to be linked to the guardian’s accounts (when possible).
 The card must be signed by a parent or guardian.